 But once Takáts had reached the top, all of the daunting ‘what ifs’ disappeared.
 Here he finally was, looking into the great volcanic crater of Japan's most famous mountain.

-The air was thin and cold, but Takáts climbed to the incredible height of 4210m whilst taking in the sights at the crater.
+The air was thin and cold, but Takáts climbed to the incredible height of 13,812 feet whilst taking in the sights at the crater.

 Travelling back to Fuji Beach and the Pacific Ocean, Takáts happily soared over the wild forests and rice paddies.
-After an hour and 45 minutes, he reached the beach and was able to take in the views of Mount Fuji – however the clouds around the peak were already forming and the rain was beginning to fall.
-The weather window had officially closed, but now he had officially accomplished his dream.
+After an hour and 45 minutes, he reached the beach and was able to take in the views of Mount Fuji — however, the clouds around the peak were already forming and the rain was beginning to fall.
+The weather window had officially closed, but he had already accomplished his dream.